 The Public Works and Utilities Department is responsible for street maintenance as well as traffic circulation planning and design.
 Also included within this department is the management of Superior Metropolitan District No. 1 which provides water, sewer, and storm drainage services to the residents of the Town.
 Additionally, PWU oversees new construction, informs and implements design of utilities and public infrastructure, and assists in managing projects involving the Town-owned infrastructure & rights-of-way.

-The department includes: Public Works and Utilities Director, Civil Engineer, Utilities Superintendent, Construction Inspector, GIS Technician, Field Maintenance Superintendent, four Field Maintenance Technicians and four seasonal six month part-time Field Maintenance Technicians.
+The department includes: Public Works and Utilities Director, Civil Engineer, Utilities Superintendent, Construction Inspector, PWU Coordinator, Field Maintenance Superintendent, four Field Maintenance Technicians and four seasonal six month part-time Field Maintenance Technicians.

 Town of Superior Design and Construction Standards:

 - Right-Of-Way & Utility Construction Permit Application

 - Floodplain Development Permit Application

 - Performance Bond Template

 Cash, checks, Visa, MasterCard, Discover and American Express are accepted for all transactions.
 Please note that credit card payments are limited to $2,500.

 - Utility Rates and Fees

 - Trash, Recycling, Compost & Yard Waste